COMMUNICATIONS & PUBLICATIONS COMMITTEE:

 GOVERNMENT AFFAIRS COMMITTEE:

-This committee is composed of four (4) members, one from each component society.
+This committee is composed of five (6) members.
 At each Annual Session, two (2) members are elected for a term of three (3) years.

 The Government Affairs Committee shall: